derlin/get-html/blog/Rendering-HTML_a-journey.md

         return resp
 ```

-Here, the secret is the use of a `defaultdict`, with the key being the thread name and the value an instance of `JsRenderer`.
+Here, the secret is the use of a `defaultdict`, with the key being the thread name and the value an instance of `HtmlRenderer`.

 **If we want one browser only**, we create one renderer when the module is imported.
 The `__init__.py` method will thus be called from the main thread.
 This same instance is attached to all the thread names.

-**If we want one browser per thread**, we use `defaultdict(lambda: JsRenderer())` so that the first time a thread queries the dictionary, a new renderer instance will be created.
+**If we want one browser per thread**, we use `defaultdict(lambda: HtmlRenderer())` so that the first time a thread queries the dictionary, a new renderer instance will be created.

 **If the chromium subprocess dies**...
 Well, in case the underlying browser is killed for some reason, a `pyppeteer.errors.Network` exception will be thrown in all subsequent calls.
 I can't avoid the first one, but when it happens I could check the subprocess